gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 ## Episode 10: Unison

-"Surrender!" the service bots boomed in unison, their voices making keyboards and coffee cups rattle.
+"Surrender!" the service bots boomed in unison, their mechanical voices making keyboards and coffee cups rattle.
 They rolled forward side by side---

----only to get jammed against each other in the doorway.
+---only to jam against each other in the doorway.
 "Withdraw!"
 They rolled back,
 paused,